SimonCropp/Replicant/readme.md

 ### Dependency injection

-Add HttpClient as a singleton when using dependency injection.
+Add HttpCache as a singleton when using dependency injection.

 <!-- snippet: DependencyInjection -->
 <a id='snippet-DependencyInjection'></a>